MIG Welding Helmet Review

 The large lens is 13.4 square inches, making it one of the industry's largest viewing areas.
 All Miller Digital Infinity helmets are backed by a three-year warranty.

-Underneath the Infinity series in price is the Miller Elite series, which has all the same functionality but smaller viewing area and it's a bit lighter.
+Also in their helmet lineup is the Miller Elite series, which has all the same functionality but smaller viewing area and it's a bit lighter.

 Below the Elite series is the Miller Performance Series, which is my present welding helmet.
 The lens size is 3.85" x 1.85" and the weight is 17 ounces.
-It has shades of 8 to 13 and has a grinding mode.
+It can be fitted with lense shades of 8 to 13, and also features a grinding mode.

 Shop: Miller Performance Auto Darkening Welding Helmet